Meet with your MP

 • Ask to meet with an them when legislation is before the parliament or when your subject is very topical – part of an inquiry etc

-• Take two or 3 people with you from the MPs electorate as you will be much more likely to get a meeting
+• Take two or 3 people with you preferably from the MPs electorate as you will be much more likely to get a meeting

-• Be prepared – know and outline both sides of the issue, focus on a solution and ask them to do something specific
+• Be prepared – know and outline both sides of the issue, focus on a solution

 • You may not get time to say it all so leave an executive summary – no more than 2 pages.
 Don’t include things they already know.